weaveworks/policy-agent/docs/getting-started.md

 ### Using Flux Kustomization

-//TODO: let's provide the path where it will work Create a `kustomization` to reference the default policies from the policy agent repository and push it to your cluster's repository.
+In flux repo, beside the policy agent helm repo and helm release files, create the following mainfest file to reference the default policies from the policy agent repository and push it to your cluster.

 <details>
   <summary>policies.yaml - Click to expand .. </summary>